Kassym-Jomart Tokayev: Amanat chairmanship

 On 28 January 2022, at the 21st Nur Otan Extraordinary Congress, Tokayev was unanimously elected as the chairman of the Nur Otan party, succeeding Nursultan Nazarbayev, who had held the position since 1999.
 In his speech, Tokayev outlined his priorities, including strengthening societal unity, addressing socio-economic issues, fighting corruption, and improving public reception.
 He also suggested that he might step down from the party by the end of 2022 to maintain presidential impartiality.

-During Tokayev's tenure, several key changes occurred shortly after within the Nur Otan party ranks.
-Nurlan Nigmatullin, a prominent Nur Otan deputy, resigned as chairman of the Mäjilis, and Erlan Qoşanov, Tokayev's former chief of staff, took over the position.
-Additionally, Dariga Nazarbayeva, a key figure in the party and the daughter of Nursultan Nazarbayev, stepped down from her deputy seat.
+During Tokayev's tenure, several key changes occurred within the Nur Otan party ranks.
+Nurlan Nigmatulin, a prominent Nur Otan deputy, resigned as chairman of the Mäjilis, and Erlan Qoşanov, Tokayev's former chief of staff, took over the position.
+Additionally, Dariga Nazarbayeva, a key figure in the party and Nazarbayev's daughter, resigned her seat.

 At the 22nd Nur Otan Extraordinary Congress on 1 March 2022, Tokayev supported a proposal to rename the party to Amanat.
 He emphasized decentralizing the party, improving voter engagement, and addressing real issues.
 During the congress, Nigmatullin was removed from the Amanat political council.

 On 26 April 2022, at the 23rd Amanat Extraordinary Congress, Tokayev resigned as party chairman and withdrew from Amanat membership to maintain presidential neutrality and separation of powers.
 The delegates unanimously approved Tokayev's proposal to have Erlan Qoşanov take over as party chairman.

 Constitutional

 On 16 March 2022, Tokayev proposed package of constitutional reforms to reduce presidential powers and strengthen parliament, transitioning from a "superpresidential" system to a "presidential republic with a strong parliament".
-The reforms amended 33 out of 99 articles—one-third of the Kazakh Constitution—introducing measures such as barring the president from party membership, prohibiting relatives from holding top government positions, and limiting presidential control over appointing regional governors (akims) by requiring regional assemblies (maslihats) to approve akim nominees.
+The reforms amended 33 out of 99 articles — one-third of the Kazakh Constitution — introducing measures such as barring the president from party membership, prohibiting relatives from holding top government positions, and limiting presidential control over appointing regional governors (akims) by requiring regional assemblies (maslihats) to approve akim nominees.
 Other key changes included reducing presidentially appointed seats in the Senate, introducing a mixed electoral system, restoring the Constitutional Court, and removing Nursultan Nazarbayev's constitutional title of "Elbasy" (Leader of the Nation).

 A referendum on 5 June 2022 approved these amendments with a majority of voters.
 The constitutional amendments were later signed into law by Tokayev on 5 November 2022.

-In September 2022, Tokayev introduced nonrenewable seven-year presidential term and renamed the capital back to Astana from Nur-Sultan.
+In September 2022, Tokayev introduced a nonrenewable seven-year presidential term and renamed the capital back to Astana from Nur-Sultan.

 Administrative-territorial

-On 4 May 2022, President Tokayev signed a decree creating three new regions — Ulytau, Jetisu, and Abai Region — and moving the administrative center of Almaty Region to the city of Qonayev as part of administrative reforms aimed at improving public administration and regional development.
+On 4 May 2022, Tokayev signed a decree creating three new regions — Ulytau, Jetisu, and Abai Region — and moving the administrative center of Almaty Region to the city of Qonayev as part of administrative reforms aimed at improving public administration and regional development.
 As a result, Kazakhstan consisted of 17 regions and three cities of national significance, totaling 20 territorial units.